windhamdavid/til/notes/play/tennis.md

 ## EHS Tennis

 24/12/10 - Due to a recenty injury, I decided I’d whip up a decision tree on wether of not I should resign from my tennis coaching gig before the next season.
-Had already been considering only doing the last of this year, but with the injury and upcoming projects, the timing is more appropriate right now.
+The timing is more appropriate right now with the injury and upcoming projects.
 Asked my friends and parents to vote on it as well.
-Figured I'd put it here for posterity.
+I've decided **that I'm staying on as head coach**, but I figured I'd put it here for posterity.

 | YEA | NAY |